 You both came up with a plan, signed an agreement to work together, and now its time to execute.
 Well don’t just stand there, get to work!

-In Part 3 of the Project Managers Guide to Extraordinary Projects we cover two things that will either make your project or break it.
-That’s right, we’ll be talking about creating a project schedule and setting project milestones.
+In the next part of our web design process series, we cover two things that will either make your project or break it.
+That’s right, we’ll be talking about deliverables and project schedules.
+Stay tuned!